Dressed to Kill (1980 film): Plot

 Sexually frustrated housewife Kate Miller is attending therapy sessions with New York City psychiatrist Dr. Robert Elliott.
 During an appointment, Kate attempts to seduce him, but Elliott rejects her advances, stating his unwillingness to jeopardize his happy marriage.
-Kate has planned to spend the day with her teenaged son Peter, an inventor, but he has to cancel as he has reached a critical point in his research, for his entry to the city's science fair.
-Thus, Kate goes alone to the Metropolitan Museum of Art where she unexpectedly flirts with a mysterious stranger.
-Kate and the stranger stalk each other through the museum until they finally wind up outside, where Kate joins him in a taxi.
+Kate has planned to spend the day with her teenage son Peter, an inventor, but he has to cancel as he has reached a critical point in his research for his entry to the city's science fair.
+Thus, Kate goes alone to the Philadelphia Museum of Art where she unexpectedly flirts with a mysterious stranger.
+Kate and the stranger stalk each other through the museum until they finally wind up outside, where Kate joins him in a taxi, where he pleasures her.
 They go to his apartment and have sex.

 Hours later, Kate awakens and decides to discreetly leave while the man, Warren Lockman, is asleep.
-Kate sits at his desk to leave him a note and finds a document indicating that Warren has contracted both syphilis and gonorrhea.
+Kate sits at his desk to leave him a note and finds a document from the Health Department indicating that Warren has contracted both syphilis and gonorrhea.
 Shocked, she leaves the apartment, but having hastily forgotten her wedding ring on the nightstand, she returns to retrieve it.
 The elevator doors open on the figure of a tall, blonde woman in dark sunglasses wielding a straight razor, who violently slashes Kate to death in the elevator.
 Upon discovering the body, Liz Blake, a high-priced call girl, notices the killer in the elevator's convex mirror, and subsequently becomes both the prime suspect and the killer's next target.

 Dr. Elliott receives a bizarre message on his answering machine from "Bobbi", a transgender patient.
-Bobbi taunts the psychiatrist for ending their therapy sessions, apparently because Elliott refuses to sign the necessary papers for Bobbi to get sex reassignment surgery.
+Bobbi taunts the psychiatrist for ending their therapy sessions, apparently because Elliott refuses to sign the necessary papers for Bobbi to undergo sex reassignment surgery.
 Elliott tries to convince Dr. Levy, the patient's new doctor, that Bobbi is endangering herself and others.

 Police Detective Marino doubts Liz's story, partly because of her profession, so Liz partners with a revenge-minded Peter to find the killer, using a series of his homemade listening devices and time-lapse cameras to track patients leaving Elliott's office.
 They catch Bobbi on camera, and soon a tall blonde in sunglasses starts stalking Liz, subsequently making several attempts on her life.
 Peter thwarts one of them in the New York City Subway by spraying Bobbi with homemade Mace.

 The pair scheme to learn Bobbi's birth name by infiltrating Dr. Elliott's office.
 Liz baits the therapist by stripping to lingerie and flirting with him, distracting him long enough to briefly exit and look through his appointment book.
 Peter is watching through the window when a blonde pulls him away.
 When Liz returns, a razor-wielding blonde confronts her; the blonde outside shoots and wounds the blonde inside, knocking the wig off and revealing the razor-wielding blonde as Dr. Elliott/Bobbi.
 The blonde who shot Bobbi is actually a female police officer, revealing herself to be the blonde who has been trailing Liz.